vivijw/oss2/README.md

 Modification on controllers we have done:

 pg_users_controller

 The class PgUsersController is inherited from UsersController.
 There are two methods "create" and "remove_user" in pg_users_controller.

 These two methods are not called by any models or views.
-As a result, we think these code can be deleted.?
+As a result, we think these code can be deleted.
 This method creates an entry in the users table.
-It is caled from the Add Super-Admin, Add Administrator, Add Instructor, and Add Student functions.
+It is called from the Add Super-Admin, Add Administrator, Add Instructor, and Add Student functions.
 The parent field identifies the entity in the users table (e.g., an instructor) that created this entry (e.g., a student).

 ------------------------------------------------------------------------------------------------------------
 popup_controller

 There are four methods, team_users_popup, participants_popup, view_review_scores_popup, and reviewer_details
 popup.
 Each one of them has its own view page.

 view_review_scores_popup is not called anywhere, so it can't be viewed.
 Other 3 methods are called by views/review_mapping/_report.html.erb.
 They can be viewed by http://localhost:3000/review_mapping/review_report/267(or 268).

 In popup_controller.rb, we found that there are code duplications in team_users_popup and particapants_popup.
-We merge the code into one function, and make two methods call the same function.
+We merge the code into one function "getscore", and make two methods call the same function, this reduced a lot of duplication.

 ------------------------------------------------------------------------------------------------------------
 profile_controller

 There are two methods in profile_controller, "edit" and "update".
 They are called by view/profile/edit.html.erb and can be viewed by http://localhost:3000/profile/edit.